benvanderberg/firefly-services-cli/README.md

-# Firefly Services CLI
+# ff - Adobe Firefly Services CLI

 A command-line interface for Adobe Firefly Services, providing easy access to image generation, text-to-speech, dubbing, and transcription capabilities.

 ## Quick Installation

-The easiest way to install the Firefly Services CLI is using the provided installation script:
+The easiest way to install the ff CLI is using the provided installation script:

 ```bash
 # Make the install script executable